lab-79/dspec/README.md

     the entity may have (besides `:db/id`) is `:person/name`.
 In this case, the only way we could also identify a person as also being a patient is if we maintain an attribute that the entity can use to self-label itself as an `:interface/patient`.
     That special, reserved attribute is `:datomic-spec/interfaces`.
-It's Datomic schema looks like:
+Its Datomic schema looks like:

     ```clojure